mayaAtanasova/SW-Polling-App/readme.md

 This tab contains a brief summary of the event the user has joined - title, description, host, user display name and voting points, and the other users that have joined in attendance.

 ## Admin dashboard
-The admin dashboard is divided into an "Event Tab" and a "Poll Tab", for groupint the respective admin activities.
+The admin dashboard is divided into an "Event Tab" and a "Poll Tab", for grouping the respective admin activities.
 The admin does not have to be joined in an event to work in his/her dashboard.

 ### Event Tab